 A practical approach is to read labels and avoid products that contain ingredients that clearly do not belong on or in your body such as; sodium laureth sulfate (SLS) and triclosan.
 If you can’t pronounce it, it’s probably worth looking up.
 Look for natural ingredients that you are familiar with and the less ingredients in a product the better.
 From there you can decide if you want to take it to the next level and make your own products.
 An act that is far simpler than you might imagine.

-We follow a natural dental regime and have done so for over four years now.
-We don’t have dental coverage anymore so caring for our teeth is more essential than ever.
+We follow a natural dental regime and have done so for many years.
+We don’t have dental coverage anymore so caring for our teeth is incredibly important.
 When making decisions about what methods to use, we tried different things that made sense, and incorporated the ones that worked best.

 Our oral care went from being a mindless practice to a mindful one.
 There was a natural shift in perception that came from replacing white tubes of mystery paste with lovely products in glass vials.
 Oral care feel luxurious now, because it is.

 After years of following a 100% pure, fluoride free, self dentistry regime I can proudly report that I have healthy teeth and no cavities.

 I have spoken to dentists, hygienists and even an orthodontist and there seems to be a shift in perception about fluoride use (it wasn’t even offered to me at my last cleaning.
 There is a lot more open minded discussion when you bring up natural methods with the professionals these days.

 Oil Pulling with Coconut Oil

 When we started natural dentistry an article was circulating online about how it was possible to heal cavities through good diet and regular oil pulling.
 Coincidentally, I thought I had a cavity developing in one of my molars so I jumped on the chance to try and reverse it.